Board of Trustees

 UWC-USA is governed by its Board of Trustees.

 UWC-USA is governed by its Board of Trustees.
-The board provides general governance for the school, including directing strategic planning, managing school finances, and aiding in the school’s work to advance philanthropic goals.
+The Board provides general governance for the school, including collaboration with administration on strategic planning; oversight of the three pillars of UWC programming, academic, experiential, residential; reviewing and approving school budgets, and aiding in the school’s work to advance philanthropic goals.

 Board members are alumni, parents of alumni, and international leaders and bring their broad experience in finance, governance, and education to the strategic management of the school.
 Read brief biographies of our board members below.